-The Center for Native American and Indigenous Research (CNAIR) is excited to announce its inaugural graduate student fellowship awards in 2018-2019.
+The Center for Native American and Indigenous Research (CNAIR) requests proposals for its 2021-2022 graduate student fellowship awards.
 As the university’s and Chicago’s intellectual hub for research with and about Native Americans and for Native American and Indigenous Studies (NAIS) research, CNAIR supports undergraduate, graduate, and faculty fellows.
-The Center’s graduate student fellowship program seeks to generate and support research that is responsive to and engaged with Native communities and organizations, NAIS research, and historical and contemporary issues.
-Graduate students will have the opportunity to receive mentoring in NAIS methodologies and in career possibilities within relevant institutions (including but not limited to the university); present their work; and join a community of scholars dedicated to work that is interdisciplinary and oriented both to critical inquiry and to its repercussions for publics inside and outside the university.
-We welcome fellowship applications from Northwestern graduate students in all disciplines, including the humanities, social sciences, science and engineering, business, law, and medicine.
+The Center’s graduate student fellowship program seeks to generate and support research that is responsive to and engaged with Native communities and organizations and NAIS research.
+Graduate students will receive mentoring in Indigenous methodologies; present their work at the CNAIR research symposium; and join a community of scholars dedicated to work that is interdisciplinary and oriented both to critical inquiry and to its repercussions for communities inside and outside the university.
+We welcome fellowship applications from Northwestern graduate students in all disciplines, including the social sciences, humanities, science and engineering, business, law, and medicine.

 ABOUT THE FELLOWSHIPS

 Graduate student fellows will: